 THOUSANDS of people are to descend on a Portsmouth church for one of the biggest community events in the city.

-St Mary’s Church in St Mary’s Road, Fratton, will host its annual May Fayre on Monday.
+St Mary’s Church in St Mary’s Road, Fratton, will host its annual May fayre on bank holiday Monday.

 It’s fabulous – there’s all sorts of things going on.
 In my opinion, it’s an event for everyone.Councillor David Fuller

 Organisers hope the spectacle, now in its 31st year, will attract the biggest crowd to date, topping last year’s record-breaking high.

 Monday’s fayre aims to transform the church into a ‘village green’ packed with activities, including a beer tent, fair ground rides and a bouncy castle.

 Father Bob White, vicar of St Mary’s Church is looking forward to the day-long event.

 He said: ‘This an important day for us at St Mary’s as it is our chance to celebrate our life and the life of the community around us.

 ‘The rich diversity of the stalls, the entertainments, the groups we work with, and the visitors is a reflection of the richness of the Fratton and wider Portsmouth community.